Huseyinvk/dsa210-project/README.md

 Other factors such as stress, mental health, and genetic predisposition may also influence sleep but are not directly included in this phase.
 Future work could integrate longitudinal data to observe changes in sleep patterns over time and use machine learning models to predict sleep quality based on daily diet logs.
 Expanding the dataset to include different age groups or cultural dietary habits could also provide more generalizable insights.

+### Limitations and Future Work
+-The dataset may rely on self-reported information, which can introduce bias or inaccuracies.
+-Other factors such as stress, mental health, and genetic predisposition may also influence sleep but are not directly included in this phase.
+-Future work could integrate longitudinal data to observe changes in sleep patterns over time and use machine learning models to predict sleep quality based on daily diet logs.
+-Expanding the dataset to include different age groups or cultural dietary habits could also provide more generalizable insights.